The Singles Network Ministries

 3. What do you think are the biggest needs of singles today?
 Is this your biggest need?
 If not, what is yours?

-Finding a safe place for community and a safe entry point into a larger church.
-And a place to meet other like-minded (Christ-minded) singles.
+Finding a safe place for community and a secure entry point into a larger church, along with a spot to meet other like-minded (Christ-minded) singles.

 —Jennifer T., Lincoln, NE, Never-Married/Engaged, over 40

-We need ways to handle extreme loneliness.
-Covid has made things worse.
-My single small group completely stopped meeting.
-I tried to get them to zoom, but they didn't want to.
-We are all older and technically challenged.
-But I need community.
-So I started connecting with other groups in other cities.
+We need ways to deal with extreme loneliness.
+Covid has worsened the situation.
+My small, single group completely stopped meeting.
+I tried to get them to join via Zoom, but they refused.
+We are all older and struggle with technology.
+Still, I need community.
+So, I started connecting with other groups in different cities.

-I feel sometimes I am too old to be around the younger singles, yet, what singles ministries are out there seem to cater to older singles that could be my parents/grandparents.
-I feel lost sometimes and struggle for a better community.
-Also, I struggle with boundaries, finances, and just starting a simple conversation with a girl.
+Sometimes I feel too old to be around the younger singles, yet the singles ministries available seem to cater to older singles who could be my parents or grandparents.
+I often feel lost and struggle to find a better community.
+Additionally, I have trouble with boundaries, finances, and just starting a simple conversation with a girl.

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult

-• To own our identity in Christ and not let singleness define or confine us.
+• To claim our identity in Christ and not let singleness define or confine us.

-• To keep our eyes focused on Christ and do singleness in God's way.
+• To keep our focus on Christ and live singleness God's way.

-• To celebrate the season of singleness and not put our lives on hold.
+• To embrace the season of singleness and not put our lives on hold.

-• To continue to believe in God's plan for our future and not give up hope.
+• To keep trusting in God's plan for our future and not lose hope.

 —Gloria G., Baltimore, MD, Single Parent, over 40

-I think the biggest need of singles is help in finding their place of purpose and wholeness following Jesus, rather than seeking to become "complete" through a relationship with the opposite sex.
-That was my biggest need and having a great church that helped me have a place to belong and find purpose in my singleness kept me from settling for lesser things.
+I believe the greatest need for singles is assistance in discovering their purpose and sense of wholeness through following Jesus, rather than trying to become "complete" through a relationship with the opposite sex.
+That was my biggest need, and having a supportive church that provided a sense of belonging and helped me find purpose in my singleness kept me from settling for less.

-I feel the biggest need of single adults today is to connect with a healthy community.
-We need to connect with like-minded individuals to do life together.
-We also need this community to hold us accountable, challenge us, and pray for us.
-Yes, this is my greatest need as well.
+I believe that the biggest need for single adults today is to connect with a healthy community.
+We need to build relationships with like-minded people to navigate life together.
+Additionally, this community should hold us accountable, challenge us, and pray for us.
+Yes, this is also my greatest need.

 —Ernest J., Greenville, SC, Never-Married, over 40

-Having a place to belong.
-This is a basic need for all humans, yet so many singles struggle to find a place to fit within the church.
-Years ago, this was my biggest need, but I'm blessed to have a great group of singles to call friends and family, friends to celebrate victories and heartaches with.
-“Single” is more than a relationship status.
+Having a place to belong is a fundamental human need, yet many singles struggle to find their place in the church.
+Years ago, this was my greatest need, but I am blessed to have a wonderful group of singles as friends and family—with whom I celebrate victories and heartaches.
+“Single” is more than just a relationship status.

 —Michelle E., Fletcher, NC, Engaged/Single Parent, over 40

-Perhaps the greatest need for singles today is finding ways to curtail their loneliness—singles struggle to find a community where they can socialize and enjoy activities together.
-I wouldn't describe this as a need of mine because I stay actively engaged in serving others.
-My greatest need is to learn how not to be overcommitted.
-In my zeal, I sometimes find myself in this circumstance.
+Perhaps the greatest challenge for singles today is finding ways to reduce their loneliness—singles struggle to find a community where they can socialize and enjoy activities together.
+I wouldn't say this is a personal need because I stay actively engaged in serving others.
+My most significant need is to learn how not to be overcommitted.
+In my enthusiasm, I sometimes find myself in this situation.

 —Deborah S., Fredericksburg, VA, Divorced, over 50